 Second, accomplishing small goals will give you a greater sense of accomplishment and motivate you to keep going.

-Finally, by focusing on one thing at a time, you’ll be able to really fine-tune your routine and make sure that everything you’re doing is helping you achieve your specific goal.
+Exactly.
+Accomplish your goals by focusing on one goal at a time.
+By focusing on one thing at a time, you’ll be able to fine-tune your routine and make sure that everything you’re doing is moving you toward that specific goal.

 So if you’re just starting out on your fitness journey, pick one goal and stick with it until you reach your goal.
 Then you can move on to other objectives.